4linux/moodle-repository_vimeo/README.md

 ## Getting Started

-You need to xtract this plugin zip on directory of your moodle instalation.
+You need to extract this plugin zip on directory of your moodle instalation under path /repository/vimeo.

 ### Prerequisites
 ```